craigmanuel/ceevee-test-suite/README.md

 Prepared by: Craig Zyrus Manuel

 ## Overview
-This repository contains a comprehensive manual test suite for one of the core features of the Ceevee AI platform.
+This repository contains a comprehensive test suite for the Resume Optimization feature of cv-ai.work (Ceevee).

+The feature allows users to input a job description, select an AI model, and generate an optimized resume tailored for Applicant Tracking Systems (ATS).

 **Primary Feature Selected:** Resume Optimization